-Linen Clothing to help heal you?
+Linen clothing to help heal you?

 Linen clothing is scientifically proven to assist in all types of healing.
-In the past the restorative properties of linen were acknowledged by its preferred use as the material that bandages were made from.
+In the past, the restorative properties of linen were acknowledged by its preferred use as the material that bandages were made from.
 Linen naturally flights against different types of bacteria and fungi, and Flax is found to be a very effective barrier to some diseases.
-Hospital sheets used to use linen fabric because it was widely known to be the best for healing and protection agains infections.
+Hospital sheets used to use linen fabric because it was widely known to be the best for healing and protection against infections.

 In 2003 a Jewish doctor, Heidi Yellen, did a study on the frequencies of fabrics, in which she showed that a healthy human body has a signature frequency of 100, and wearing a material that measures less than 100 units of energy would compromise our wellbeing.
 Each fabric gives of a frequency that can be measured in mHz (megaHertZ).
 Organic cotton has a tested value of 110 mHz, polyester around 10 mHz.
 A diseased person generally measures 15 mHz.
 Wool and Linen both have a signature of 5000 mHz!
-That amazing naturally created feature of the fabrics will give energy also to your body as you wear it.
-It is important however to not wear linen and wool together however as the the frequencies in both of the linen and wool fibres run in opposite current directions.
-If you wear them together the two frequencies will cancel each other out and bring you to a 0.
+That amazing naturally created feature of the fabrics will also give energy to your body as you wear it.
+It is important however to not wear linen and wool together, however, as the frequencies in both of the linen and wool fibres run in opposite current directions.
+If you wear them together, the two frequencies will cancel each other out and bring you to a 0.

 In an email dated 2/10/12, Dr. Yellen explained the process of this study:

 "Frequency was determined by a technician [named] Ivanne Farr who used a digital instrument designed by a retired Texas A&M professor called the Ag-Environ machine.
 We had a public demonstration with an audience at internationally known artist Bob Summers home.